 The Company has designated its exchangeable warrants and short-term investments as fair value through profit or loss ("FVPL"), which are measured at fair value.
 Cash and receivables and other assets are measured at amortized cost.
-Trade and other payables and lease obligations are classified for accounting purposes as financial liabilities measured at amortized cost.
+Trade and other payables, CEBA loans payable and lease obligations are classified for accounting purposes as financial liabilities measured at amortized cost.

-As at December 31, 2019, the carrying and fair value amounts of the Company's financial instruments are approximately equivalent due to the relatively short periods to maturity of these instruments.
+As at December 31, 2020 and 2019, the carrying and fair value amounts of the Company's current financial instruments are approximately equivalent due to the relatively short periods to maturity of these instruments.